valentin-stamate/advanced-programing-labs/Lab_1/README.md

 ## Optional
 * the command argument is found in `argv[0]` and converted to int using `parseInt` method
-* after the project is build, first go to the root of the `com` folder within the `out` folder than run the command `java -Xms4G -Xmx4G com.perosal.Main 3001`
+* after the project is build, first go to the root of the `com` folder within the `out` folder then run the command `java -Xms4G -Xmx4G com.perosal.Main 3001`
 * the running time in ns for an input bigger than 50 is equal with the difference between the time from the end of the `Optional` function and the beginning of it

 ## Bonus
-* first a random graph is initialized then and to get the random tree, the `getPartialTree()` function and to show it as described, `showTree()` function is used.
+* a random graph is initialized then to get the random tree, the `getPartialTree()` function si used and to show it as described, `showTree()` function is used.
 This function is efficient because it is based on DFS algorithm

 More explanations are given in the function definitions.